seidels/TiDeTree-Tutorial/README.md

 ### Specifying the sampling times
-The data that we’ve loaded was sampled contemporaneously and we do not need to specify the sampling times _per se_.
+The data that we’ve loaded was sampled contemporaneously and we do not need to specify the sampling times per se.
 However, in order to estimate the clock rate, we have to tell BEAST to use the tip dates and to measure them as some time in the past.

 > Navigate to the **Tip Dates** tab.
 Check the **Use tip dates** box and make sure since **Since some time in the past** is selected in the drop-down list ([Figure 7](#fig:tip-dates)).
 >